jamie-davis/CatsGuildTactics/TWW/LiberationOfUndermine/Gallywix/Normal-tldr.md

 Three phases.
 P1 split raid into odd and even groups.
 Half the raid must soak Scatterblast Cannisters cone.
 Taunt after each cast.
 Tank stay in melee range, raid avoid bombs.

 P2 adds Giga Coils.
 Someone disable the coil controls with a Giga Bomb.
-Put the spage Giga Bombs in the centre hole.
+Put the spare Giga Bombs in the centre hole.

 Intermission: break shield and interrupt.